thiagobrunoms/clean-arch-with-typescrypt/README.md

 # Typescript Clean Architecture Example

-An example of how to implement Clean Architecture in Typescript
+An example of how to implement Domain Driven Design and Clean Architecture in Typescript.